JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/blogs/LCM/LCM.md

 Here is what you can expect in each Part:

-1. What is the Local Clearance Minimum? - A deep dive into the concept that can change the game.
+1. What is the Local Clearance Minimum (LCM)? - A deep dive into the concept that can change the game.
-2. LCM in Recast (Work in progress) - Implementing LCMs within the Recast framework.
+2. [LCM in Recast](../LCM_Recast) - Implementing LCMs within the Recast framework.
 3. LCM: A Custom Solution from the Ground Up (Work in progress) - Building a Navmesh generator around the LCM concept.
 4. Navigating Using the LCM (Work in progress) - The practical implications of pathfinding using LCMs.